stadium-software/full-width-top-bar/README.md

 # Full-Width TopBar

-This module allows you to make the first row of any page stretch across the entire viewport
+This module allows you to make controls stretch across the entire viewport

 ## Version
 1.1 - Allows for left-to-right menus not very at top of page